4 Development

 The differences between developing an R package and a Shiny app can be boiled down to a handful habits, each of which calls a devtools function:

-I’ll use bold to indicate each devtools habit and accompanying function.
+I’ll use this font style to indicate each devtools habit and accompanying function.

 1. Load all the functions and data in your app-package with load_all()